-You can use family policies to configure certain actions to occur when a record changes in the GE Digital APM database.
-For example, you can specify that after a Reading record is added to the database, it should be linked to a Measurement Location record.
+You can use family policies to configure certain actions to occur when a record changes in the APM database.
+For example, you can specify that an email notification should be sent whenever a Reading in Error record is added to the database.

 Note: For a single family, you can write family-level rules or family policies, not both.
-You can, however, use the Baseline Rule node in a family policy to execute any existing GE Digital APM baseline rules that correspond to the policy's family and trigger.
+You can, however, use the Baseline Rule node in a family policy to execute any existing APM baseline rules that correspond to the policy's family and trigger.